sauravraghuvanshi/azure-docs-powershell/Az/Az.Cdn/Remove-AzCdnCustomDomain.md

 ```

 ### -PassThru
-Returns true when the command succeeds
+Returns an object representing the item with which you are working.
+By default, this cmdlet does not generate any output.

 ```yaml
 Type: System.Management.Automation.SwitchParameter